 The point here is clear – it makes no logical sense to be paid for cheating or doing what is not valuable.

 Similarly, the AdSense team needs your content to be of high quality because it is the least requirement for any publisher.
 Therefore AdSense cannot approve your site for monetization if your content is of low value – it is like cheating.

 Another reason why quality content is important for AdSense approval is that Advertisers would not be happy if their ads are being placed on sites with little value.

-Remember that it is Google’s responsibility to protect their advertisers, so, sites with low value content would not be approved by AdSense team.
+Remember that it is Google’s responsibility to protect its advertisers, so, sites with low-value content would not be approved by the AdSense team.